jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/cli/cli-service-module.md

     feature:install cli-topology cli-southbound-all-units odl-restconf

-This installs the CLI topology and all supported CLI translation units for various platforms e.g. IOS and IOS-XR.
+This installs the CLI topology and all supported CLI translation units for various platforms e.g. IOS, IOS-XR, Huawei VRP, and Brocade Ironware.

 ### Optional - Change logging level
 If you require more detailed logging, then in the karaf terminal, run the following command to enable DEBUG/TRACE logging: